-If the ECM does not receive a signal from crankshaft position sensor (10), the "DIAGNOSTIC" lamp will indicate a diagnostic fault code which will be logged in the ECM memory.
+If the ECM does not receive a signal from primary speed/timing sensor (12), the "DIAGNOSTIC" lamp will indicate a diagnostic fault code which will be logged in the ECM memory.

 If the ECM does not receive a signal from the primary speed/timing sensor, the ECM will read the signal from the secondary speed/timing sensor.
 The ECM continually checks in order to determine if there is a signal from both sensors.
 If either sensor fails, the faulty sensor should be replaced.